RafaelJohn9/kagunda.dev/blog/src/content/blog/writings/chaos_algorithms/index.md

 ---
-title: "Understanding Chaos Algorithms: When Randomness Meets Structure"
+title: "Chaos Algorithms Made Simple: Finding Order in Apparent Randomness"
-description: "Explore chaos algorithms—a unique blend of randomness, sensitivity, and deterministic rules—and how they apply to optimization, simulation, and unpredictable system modeling."
+description: "A beginner-friendly guide to chaos algorithms—what they are, how they work, and why they’re useful—even if you’ve never heard of chaos theory before."
 pubDate: 2025-12-24
-tags: ["algorithms", "chaos-theory", "optimization", "stochastic-methods", "simulation"]
+tags: ["algorithms", "chaos-theory", "beginner", "optimization", "problem-solving"]
 category: "tutorials"
 featured: true
 draft: false